minashto/minashto/README.md

 * ✉️  You can contact me at [ashwinpranovv@gmail.com](mailto:ashwinpranovv@gmail.com)
 * 🧠  I'm learning Machine Learning.
 * 🤝  I'm open to collaborating on Projects.
-* ⚡  I could be Miles Morales. and may have gotten bit by a radioactive spider.
+* ⚡  I could be Peter Parker and may have gotten bit by a radioactive spider.
 I'm pretty sure you know the rest.

 ### Skills